 - 1 clove garlic minced

 - ¼ tsp cumin

-- For chunky salsa, roughly chop all fruits and veggies and toss with seasoning.
+- Assemble: For chunky salsa, roughly chop everything and toss with seasoning.
 For less chunky salsa, throw everything in a food processor and blitz a few times until it reaches a consistency to your liking.